adriannovegil/inoreader-linux/README.md

 ## Run it yourself

-if you want to run it by yourself, please follow the following instructions.
+If you want to run it by yourself, please follow the following instructions.

 ### Clone the repo